Iterable/iterable-web-sdk/README.md

         { display: 'immediate' }
       );

-      /* trigger the start of message presentation */ request().then().catch();
+      // Trigger the start of message presentation request().then().catch();
     });
   });